twpol/browser-selector/README.md

 # Browser Selector

-A utility for opening external links in the correct browser or browser profile.
+Command-line tool for opening external links in the correct browser or browser profile.